 Diagnosis

 Posterior vitreous detachment is diagnosed through a comprehensive eye exam.
-In order to see the retina more clearly, your eye doctor will use special eye drops to dilate your pupils.
-Using a microscope to look at the front of your eyes, your doctor will be able to check for signs of vitreous detachment, as well as signs of other eye conditions.
+In order to see the retina more clearly, your eye doctor may use special eye drops to dilate your pupils.
+Using a microscope to look at the front of your eyes, your eye doctor can check for signs of vitreous detachment, as well as signs of other eye conditions.

 Vitreous detachment treatment

 Severe floaters may be recommended to be treated with a laser procedure called laser vitreolysis.
-This is an in-office procedure that involves an ophthalmologist aiming a laser at large floaters in the eye (through the pupil) to break them up.
+This is an in-office procedure that can be performed by an eye doctor aiming a laser at large floaters in the eye (through the pupil)to break them up.

-Laser vitreolysis is recommended for patients whose floaters are large and far away from the retina.
+Laser vitreolysis may be recommended for patients whose floaters are large and far away from the retina.

-If a serious eye condition has developed due to vitreous detachment, such as a retinal tear, retinal detachment or macular hole, a specific treatment will be needed for whichever particular condition has been diagnosed.
+If a serious eye condition has developed due to vitreous detachment, such as a retinal tear, retinal detachment or macular hole, your eye doctor can recommend a specific treatment for whichever particular condition has been diagnosed.

 Does posterior vitreous detachment affect vision?